 Time to wait

-You can also specify how long to wait before taking sites offline when backup operations fail.
-If a backup request succeeds before the wait time runs out, Infinispan does not take the site offline.
+You can also specify how long to wait before taking backup cluster offline following a failure.
+If a backup request succeeds before the wait time elapses, Infinispan does not take the backup location offline.
+The elapsed time is checked only after a write operation.
+Therefore, if the cluster has no load, the backup location will not transition to the offline state.

-One or two minutes is generally a suitable time to wait before automatically taking backup locations offline.
-If the wait period is too short then backup locations go offline too soon.
-You then need to bring clusters back online and perform state transfer operations to ensure data is in sync between the clusters.
+One to two minutes is generally a suitable wait time before automatically taking backup locations offline.
+If the wait period is too short, backup locations might go offline too soon.
+You then need to bring the clusters back online and perform state transfer operations to ensure data synchronization.

-In the following example, if a cluster attempts to replicate data to NYC and there are more than five consecutive failures and 15 seconds elapse after the first failed operation, NYC automatically goes offline:
+In the following example, if a cluster attempts to replicate data to NYC and there are more than five consecutive failures and 15 seconds elapse after the initial failure, NYC automatically goes offline:

 <backups>